Rémo Meyer

 Rémo Meyer (born 12 November 1980) is a Swiss former professional footballer who played as a right-back.
+He currently serves as director of football for Swiss Super League club FC Luzern.

 International career

 He has five caps for the Switzerland national football team.

 Personal life

-Meyer's son, Leny Meyer, is a professional footballer in Switzerland.
+Meyer's son, Leny Meyer, is a professional footballer currently under contract with german 3.
+Liga club VfB Stuttgart II, after joining them from FC Luzern.